Last Updated: October 6, 2024

 United States of America

-💰 Compare Doug Flutie's Net Worth
+1. What Is Doug Flutie's Net Worth And Career Earnings?

-What is Doug Flutie's Net Worth and Career Earnings?
+What Is Doug Flutie's Net Worth and Career Earnings?

 Doug Flutie is a retired American professional football player who has a net worth of $10 million.
-After grabbing the sports world's attention during his college career, Doug eventually established himself in the NFL and USFL with teams like the Los Angeles Rams, the New Jersey Generals, the Chicago Bears, and the New England Patriots.
+After grabbing the sports world's attention during his college career, Doug Flutie eventually established himself in the NFL and USFL with teams like the Los Angeles Rams, the New Jersey Generals, the Chicago Bears, and the New England Patriots.

 After years in the NFL, Flutie moved to the Canadian Football League and played for the BC Lions.
 After playing for the Calgary Stampeders and the Toronto Argonauts, Doug returned to the NFL to end his career with the Buffalo Bills, the San Diego Chargers, and the New England Patriots once again.
 His 20-year career came to an end in 2006.

-Although Flutie certainly had an incredible professional career, he will be largely remembered for one particular play during this college days.
+Although Flutie certainly had an incredible professional career, he will be largely remembered for one particular play during his college days.
 Known among football fans simply as "The Pass," Doug threw the "Hail Flutie" touchdown pass in a legendary game against Miami.
 He won numerous awards while playing for Boston College, including the coveted Heisman Trophy.

 After retiring from football, Doug Flutie became an analyst for ESPN and NBC, mostly covering college football games.
 In 2011, he started focusing more on work with NBC.
 In 2014, he became the color commentator for Notre Dame with NBC.